smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V1.81**
+* Fixed bug where custom text was not shown if no calendar events were present.
+* Added snowy-rainy.gif for the weather app.
+Make sure you upload it to your ICONS folder on your clock(s).
+*
 **V1.80**
 * Added the option to show a custom text when there are no upcoming calendar events.
 * Full-day appointments now do not show the time "00:00" anymore.